dixonscottr/phase-0-tracks/web_dev/request_cycle/http_requests.md

     * **500 (Internal Server Error)** - Something wrong with the server
     * **503 (Service Unavailable)** - The server is not ready for the request.
 Either its down for maintenance or overloaded

+2. *What is the difference between a GET request and a POST request?
+When might each be used?*

+GET requests data from a specified resource.
+POST submits data to be processed to a resource.
+In other words, GET is for retrieving data, POST is for writing data.

+**Differences**:

+* GETs can be cached, while POSTs are not
+* GETs shouldn't change the server, POSTs can change the server
+* GETs remain in browser history, POSTs do not
+* GETs can be bookmarked, POSTs cannot
+* GETs have length restrictions(since they are in the URL), POSTs do not
+* GETs are restricted to ASCII characters, POSTs are not and can allow binary
+* GET parameters are in URL, POST parameters are in the body